-On 10th October 2016, Adam and I hopped on a plane and headed to New York City to tie the knot.
+On 10 October 2016, Adam and I hopped on a plane and headed to New York City to tie the knot.
 I’ll fill you guys in properly on the whole trip soon but I just couldn’t contain my excitement and wanted to share our big day on here as soon as I could get near my laptop again.

 Once we’d settled in, we headed to the City Clerks office on Tuesday to fill out all the legal paperwork and give notice of our intention to marry.
 In New York City, you legally have to wait 24 hours from this formality before getting wed so we were keen to get it sorted as early as possible.
-We queued for around 2.5 hours at the City Clerks office on Whitworth Street and after presenting our IDs and other details, we left with our marriage licence.
+We queued for around 2.5 hours at the City Clerks office on Whitworth Street and, after presenting our IDs and other details, we left with our marriage licence.

 The next day, Adam and I woke up in our Times Square hotel room and began to get ready together.
 It was all going swimmingly – until 40 minutes before our Uber was due and I realised that I’d left my Urban Decay Eyeshadow palette behind.
 Cue mass panic and my wonderful husband to be making a mad dash to Sephora!
-Luckily, the make up gods were shining down on me that morning and even my false eyelashes and liquid eyeliner went to plan; there’s a first time for everything, eh?
+Luckily, the makeup gods were shining down on me that morning and even my false eyelashes and liquid eyeliner went to plan; there’s a first time for everything, eh?

 We eventually rocked up at the City Clerks office and were greeted with a beaming smile and hug from our fabulous photographer, Janay.
-I chose my bridal bouquet from the vendor handily situated right outside the venue (shout out to George!) and opted for pretty blue and cream hydrangeas.
+I chose my bridal bouquet from the vendor handily situated right outside the venue (shout out to George) and opted for pretty blue and cream hydrangeas.

 Heading inside to get married, I can honestly say that the nerves were minimal and I was just looking forward to marrying the love of my life.
-After getting our ticket from the reception area, filling in the last bits of paperwork and a brief wait with several other couples, we were called into a private room by the officiant and a few moments later, we emerged as husband and wife!
+After getting our ticket from the reception area, filling in the last bits of paperwork and a brief wait with several other couples, we were called into a private room by the officiant and a few moments later, we emerged as husband and wife.